nickmro/CoffeeSellerAPI/README.md

 1. As a user I should be able to view a product by SKU
 2. As a user I should be able to view a list of all items of a product type
 3. As a user I should be able to view all coffee pods with a given flavor
+4. As a user I should be able to view all coffee pods with a given flavor and product type
-4. As a user I should see a list of related items for each product
+5. As a user I should see a list of related items for each product
     - Related items for a coffee pod are defined as all machines that can load that coffee pod
     - Related items for a coffee machine are defines as the smallest quantity pack of all pods that can be loaded into that machine